 In 2011 the Swing Bridge at the entrance to Great Northern Basin underwent restoration work which entailed the removal of the planking, bearers, and ballast, then cleaning, repairing, and painting the frame.
 The bearings and pintle were also cleaned and fitted with a cover.
 The new bearers and planking were then installed and following slight adjustment to the ballast the bridge was re-opened.

 Also in 2011, the ECP&DA was also involved with the Trent & Mersey Canal Society and WRG to restore the crane at Shardlow

-A group of volunteers carries out work along the Erewash canal and around the Langley Mill Basin every Friday.
+A group of volunteers meet every Friday to carry out work along the Erewash canal and around the Langley Mill Basin.
 New volunteers are always welcome.
-We have recently this year started publishing a work party diary as a record of the work carried out by ECP&DA volunteers
+See our Volunteers page